 - Clinical Pathology: This is a wide-reaching field which includes blood banking, microbiology, clinical chemistry, hematopathology, molecular diagnostics, and immunopathology.

 - Blood Banking/Transfusion Medicine: Here, the pathologist controls the dispersal of blood and blood products (platelets, cryoprecipitate) in the hospital.
-If there is a request for blood products, the pathologist will review the request, approve or deny it, or makes a more appropriate suggestion.
-They also work up blood transfusion reactions, coagulation disorders, and apheresis.
+If there is a request for blood products, the pathologist will review the request, approve or deny it, or make a more appropriate suggestion.
+They also work up transfusion reactions, coagulation disorders, and can participate in apheresis.
 In some hospitals apheresis is under control of pathology and you would get direct patient exposure in this area.
 In other hospitals, apheresis is controlled by nephrology or another department and you would have less exposure.

 - Hematopathology: The pathologist is involved in diagnosing hematologic disorders and malignancies.
-It involves looking at blood smears, bone marrow aspirates, or bone marrow biopsies.
+This subspecialty involves looking at blood smears, bone marrow aspirates, and bone marrow biopsies as well as interpreting results from flow cytometry, immunohistochemistry and molecular studies in order to arrive at a diagnosis.
 You therefore work closely with hematologists, oncologists, and their patients.
 This area of pathology is on the border between AP and CP, and is considered part of one or the other depending on the program.